relevant-ai/RelevantCardsDocumentation/README.md

 ### Built-In Functions

-The Rel language comes packaged with a set of built-in functions to help you easily manipulate JSON objects.
+The REL language comes packaged with a set of built-in functions to help you easily manipulate JSON objects.
 All built-in function names follow the *underscore uppercase* syntax (e.g. `_CONCAT`) to differentiate it from your own variables and JSON objects.

 A built-in function call is usually represented by a one-key object whose only key is the function name.
 For example: